 4. Transparency and Explainability

 It is crucial that AI decisions are transparent and explainable.
-This not only facilitates user trust but also allows developers to evaluate ethical considerations and adjust the system where necessary.
+This not only facilitates user trust, but also enables developers to assess ethical considerations and adjust the system where necessary.

-Training an AI based on legal codes and case law is a valuable step toward developing systems that understand human norms and values.
-However, to create an AI that truly acts ethically in a manner comparable to humans, a multidisciplinary approach is required.
-By combining legislation with cultural, social and ethical insights, and by integrating human expertise into the training process, we can develop AI systems that are not only intelligent but also wise and empathetic.
-Let us consider what the future can bring
+Training an AI based on statutes and case law is a valuable step toward developing systems that understand human norms and values.
+However, to create an AI that truly acts ethically in a way comparable to humans, a multidisciplinary approach is required.
+By combining legislation with cultural, social, and ethical insights, and by integrating human expertise into the training process, we can develop AI systems that are not only intelligent but also wise and empathetic.
+Let’s see what the future can bring

 Additional resources: